 Workers’ compensation is an essential form of insurance for almost every worker in the United States.
 The good thing about it is that it doesn’t cost you anything, and you don’t have to do anything to get coverage.
 Almost all employers in the U.S. have a requirement to carry workers’ comp coverage for their employees.

 This insurance is a “no-fault” variety and protects you should you get hurt in the course of your job.
 It doesn’t matter who was responsible for the injury; if it happened during your normal work duties, your medical bills and part of your lost wages are both covered.

 Many people wonder if they have coverage when they’re only a part-time employee.
-Learn about how you can qualify for workers’ comp when you’re a part-time employee, and when you may need help from a good workers’ compensation lawyer.
+Learn about how you can qualify for workers’ comp when you’re a part-time employee, and when you may need help from an experienced Winston-Salem workers’ comp lawyer.